psanders/fonos101/README.md

 ## Creating a Programmable Voice Application (PVA)

-First, use the command `fonos apps:init` to create an empty project
+First, use the command `fonos apps:init` to create an empty project.

 ```
 mkdir default